wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/routing_examples/splitting_aggregating_messages.md

 # Splitting Messages and Aggregating Responses

-This example scenario uses the Iterate mediator to split incoming messages (requests) into parts, process them asynchronously, and then aggregate the response messages received from the backend.
+This example scenario uses a back-end service with two stock quote inventories (IBM and SUN).
+A proxy service is configured in the Micro Integrator with the **Iterate** mediator (to split the incoming message) and the **Aggregate** mediator (to aggregate the responses).

+When a stock quote request is received by the Micro Integrator, the proxy service will read the **message payload** and first identify the parts of the message that are intended for each of the inventories.
+The Iterate mediator will then split the message and route the parts to the relevant inventories in the backend.
+These messages will be processed asynchronously.

+When the response messages are received from the backend, the Aggregate mediator will aggregate the responses into one and send to the client.

 ## Synapse configuration

-Listed below are the synapse configurations (proxy service) that are necessary for implementing this scenario.
+Listed below are the synapse configurations (proxy service) for implementing this scenario.
 See the instructions on how to [build and run](#build-and-run) this example.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>